 Amenities include Public toilet, Picnic Site, Playground, Barbecue, Boat launch, Orienteering Course, Walking Trails, Cycling Trails, Arboreta/Gardens.

-Birr Vintage Week & Arts Festival runs from August 4th to 11th 2017 with free entertainment for children including music, markets, fairs, arts and craft activities a parade and much more.
+Birr Vintage Week & Arts Festival runs in August with free entertainment for children including music, markets, fairs, arts and craft activities a parade and much more.

 A day out in Lough Muckno Leisure Park in Castleblayney is a must for all the family.
 There’s plenty to keep the whole family occupied too, including walking trails, a Waterski & Wakeboarding Club, fishing, nature walks and a lovely picnic area.
 It is open all year around and there’s no admission fee.

 #21.
 Spot a Deer at Phoenix Park, Dublin